Skip to main content

 Ataxias

-Ataxias (etymologically disorders), also known as cerebellar syndromes, are a group of neurodegenerative diseases of the cerebellum and/or brain stem, which result in problems with the coordination of voluntary movements without muscular weakness, balance and ocular damage.
-They affect around 1 in 10,000 people in France and most other European countries.
+Ataxias (a term for a group of disorders, from the Greek ‘lack of order’), also known as cerebellar syndromes, are a group of neurodegenerative pathologies of the cerebellum and/or brain stem that present as a lack of voluntary coordination of muscle movements (without muscle weakness), balance problems and some eye problems.
+Ataxias affect around 1 in every 10,000 people (or around 10,000 people) in France and in most European countries.

-These diseases are due to dysfunctions in neuronal transmission in the cerebellum and in the nerve bundles connected to it.
+These disorders are caused by malfunctions in neuronal transmission in the cerebellum and in the nerve bundles connected to it.
 The cerebellum is the part of the brain responsible for coordinating voluntary movements.
-The first sign of ataxia is often a loss of balance, which progresses steadily towards incoordination affecting walking, posture, speech or eye movements, for example.
+The first sign of ataxia is often a loss of balance, which progresses steadily to become coordination problems that affect walking, gait, speech and eye movements.

-A distinction is made between ataxia of genetic origin, which affects both sides of the body and progresses slowly, and acquired ataxia, which occurs suddenly after a sudden brain injury.
-Acquired ataxia may be caused by a tumour, ruptured aneurysm or cerebral infection, but also by alcohol abuse or chemical intoxication.
-There are also congenital ataxias due to developmental malformations of the brain.
+A distinction is made between genetic origin ataxias, which affect both sides of the body and progress slowly, and acquired ataxias, which occur suddenly after sudden brain injury.
+Acquired ataxias can be caused by a tumour, an aneurysm rupture or a brain infection, but also by alcohol abuse or chemical poisoning.
+There are also congenital ataxias caused by developmental malformations of the brain.

-Ataxias do not result from muscular weakness, but are caused by dysfunction of the central nervous system.
-Cerebellar ataxias occur when the cerebellum is affected; sensory ataxias are caused by damage to the spinal cord, and vestibular ataxias can also be distinguished.
-There are ataxias of genetic origin due to mutations in various genes (over 50 known to date) and acquired ataxias of sudden onset, caused by damage to the brain or spinal cord.
-To find out more about the causes of ataxia, visit our dedicated page.
+Ataxias are not caused by muscle weakness, but by malfunctioning in the central nervous system.
+Cerebellar ataxias occur when the cerebellum is damaged; while sensory ataxias indicate damage to the spinal cord.
+There are also ataxias known as vestibular ataxias.
+Ataxias can be genetic in origin, resulting from gene mutations (more than 50 mutations are known to date), or can be sudden onset ataxias caused by damage to the brain or the spinal cord.
+To find out more about the causes of ataxias, visit our dedicated page.

-Cerebellar ataxias are characterised by a loss of coordination, with apraxia preventing patients from controlling the position of their limbs or their posture.
-Depending on the type of ataxia, dysmetria (loss of control over the amplitude of voluntary movements), dysarthria (loss of control over speech and its amplitude), nystagmus (loss of control over eye movements) and tremors may appear.
+Symptoms of cerebellar ataxias include a loss of coordination, with apraxia preventing patients from controlling their limbs and posture.
+Depending on the type of ataxia, there may also be dysmetria (loss of control over range of voluntary movements), dysarthria (loss of control of speech and words), nystagmus (loss of control over eye movements) and patients may experience tremors.

-The diagnosis of ataxia is based on a clinical examination, brain imaging, electrophysiology tests and genetic analysis in family cases.
+Ataxia is diagnosed in a clinical examination that may involve brain imaging, electrophysiology tests and genetic analysis, in familial cases.

-There is currently no approved treatment for cerebellar ataxia of genetic origin, for which physiotherapy, occupational therapy or speech therapy can relieve the symptoms.
+There is not yet any approved treatment for genetic cerebellar ataxias, but physiotherapy, occupational therapy and speech therapy can relieve symptoms.

-Acquired ataxias can be treated according to their origin, whether toxic, traumatic or inflammatory.
-In the case of ataxia resulting from a brain tumour, for example, treatment with chemotherapy or surgery to eliminate the tumour will reduce or even eliminate the symptoms of ataxia.
+Acquired ataxias can be treated based on their cause – whether toxic, inflammatory or from injury.
+For an ataxia caused by a brain tumour, for example, chemotherapy or surgery to remove the tumour will reduce or even eliminate the symptoms of ataxia.

 Our news on the subject